qntnt/syzygyco-op.github.io/README.md

 We can head off the need for multiple HTML files by having multiple sections with menu links implemented [by linking to fragments within the landing page](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#href), as long as we're mindful about page load times.

-### Break the mold.
+### Idiosyncrasy

+Go ahead, be weird.
+Break the mold.
 If we're going to have a website where we have full control over the HTML, CSS, and JavaScript, we might as well take advantage of the expressive potential that offers us.
 For example, despite the note about multiple pages above, we could, in addition to the landing page, create a point-and-click skueomorphic multimedia experience that offers a whimsical alternative to the straight-laced landing page.

 Let the website be a canvas for our creativity.
 Use the website to showcase our work, values, culture and community.